Selected work, operating notes, and systems thinking

 Build In Working Passes

-I prefer a working first version, then tighten copy, layout, routes, contact paths, and edge cases from there.
+I ship a working first version, then tighten the design, copy, forms, routes, contact paths, and edge cases.

 04